MoscowJS/speaker/README.md

   by [Jan Lehnardt][jan];
 - Article in Russian ["Как подготовиться к докладу на техническую тему"][kak] by [Andrey Salomatin][andrey].

+## After the Talk

+We want you to get the most out of your experience speaking at MoscowJS.
+This section is about what happens after the meetup and how it can help you improve yourself as a speaker and keep in touch with other speakers and organizers.

+### Feedback

+Feedback is an important step of the process.
+It can help you uderstand your strengths and weaknesses, choose a direction in which you'd like to grow as a speaker.

+We usually ask attendees to rate the meetup and every talk after the event.
+You as a speaker will have access to this feedback.

+Another great source of feedback are your mentors.
+If you had rehearsals before the meetup, feel free to reach out to your mentors and ask for their general opinion about how you did.

+### Next Steps

+I hope you've enjoyed working on your presentation and speaking at MoscowJS.
+If you have, and would like to contribute in return, this is how you can help us make MoscowJS better.

+* Take one speaker of the future meetup and help them prepare their presentation.
+Join their rehearsals and share what you've learned.
+This is also a good way to learn more about the speaker's subject and public speaking in general.

+* Participate in discussions in the Speakers Mailing List.
+Share your thoughts on how to improve MoscowJS.

+* Enjoy going to our events without registering in advance.
+From that moment on you will always be on the list ;)

 ## Code of Conduct